BoettcherDasOriginal/LeoConsole/README.md

 * Multiple Users => I don't know why xD
 * Auto Update => Automatically downloads and install the latest version
 * And some more coming soon!

+# Need help?
+Check out the wiki!<br>
+Or open an issue!